adamtilson/ense271/lab-1/lab-doc.md

 ## Limitations

-- Good concepts are rarely static, and this one naturally evolved by the original author and other contributors.
+- Useful processes rarely remain static.
+This one naturally evolved with contributions frin the original author and other contributors.

-The biggest problem at this state is "Granularity".
+- The biggest limitation is "Granularity".
+    - All of the current tasks are framed as small tasks.
     - We need to extract the big picture to contextualize the tasks.

 ## Advances